 Best business practices to minimise major greenhouse gas emissions are implemented and are adjusted to the risks and proportionate to the scale and nature of the operation.
 4.1.1 Significant greenhouse gas emission sources are identified, considering management practices, land use change, livestock, energy, sourcing and use of materials.
 4.1.2 Animal feed shall be from sources that do not contribute to deforestation.
-4.1.3 If there is a risk that sourcing activities may cause significant indirect land use change through conversion or destruction of forests or natural ecosystems elsewhere, steps are taken to mitigate such risk. (
+8 4.1.3 If there is a risk that sourcing activities may cause significant indirect land use change through conversion or destruction of forests or natural ecosystems elsewhere, steps are taken to mitigate such risk.

-&lt;sup>31 OIE, Terrestrial Animal Health Code
+&lt;sup>32 OIE, Terrestrial Animal Health Code

-&lt;sup>32 Nestlé Responsible Sourcing Standard; RSPCA, RSPCA welfare standards SAN, Sustainable Agriculture Standard; GRSB, Statement on Antimicrobial Stewardship
+&lt;sup>33 Nestlé Responsible Sourcing Standard; RSPCA, RSPCA welfare standards SAN, Sustainable Agriculture Standard; GRSB, Statement on Antimicrobial Stewardship

 4.1.4 Efforts are taken to reduce the emission of greenhouse gases resulting from activities, meeting, at minimum, the industry sector's best practices and considering the best available technology.
 4.1.5 The amount of soil carbon is maintained or increased.
 4.1.6 If applicable, national and/or international regulations concerning emission reduction targets for relevant climate change factors and actions are complied with.
+Criterion 4.2.
+Climate change adaptation efforts are implemented proportionate

 Criterion 4.2 Climate change adaptation efforts are implemented proportionate to the risks.

-Risks resulting from climate change that may endanger the sustainability of operations are considered, and appropriate climate adaptation measures are implemented. and a The critical risks for the operation resulting or potentially resulting from climate change are identified. ₩ 4.2.1 The critical risks for the operation resulting or potentially resulting 4.2.1 4.2.2 Crite as a Oppor The critical risks for the operation resulting or potentially resulting from climate change are identified.
-Measures for climate change adaptation are implemented for high-risk areas and are proportionate to the scale of the operations stem restoration human well-being while considering the area's changing environmental, social and economic conditions.
+Risks resulting from climate change that may endanger the sustainability of operations are considered, and appropriate climate adaptation measures are implemented.

+4.2.1 The critical risks for the operation resulting or potentially resulting from climate change are identified.
+4.2.2 Measures for climate change adaptation are implemented for high-risk areas and are proportionate to the scale of the operations and anticipated social, economic and environmental impacts.